 Cora N. Sternberg, MD

 As of October 2019, a total of 288 patients (31%) in the enzalutamide group and 178 (38%) in the placebo group had died.
-Median overall survival was 67.0 months (95% CI = 64.0 months–not reached) in the enzalutamide group and 56.3 months (95% CI = 54.4–63.0 months) in the placebo group (HR = 0.73, 95% CI = 0.61–0.89, P = .001); since the predefined boundary for significance was crossed, the analysis became the final analysis.
+Median overall survival was 67.0 months (95% CI = 64.0 months to not reached) in the enzalutamide group and 56.3 months (95% CI = 54.4–63.0 months) in the placebo group (HR = 0.73, 95% CI = 0.61–0.89, P = .001); since the predefined boundary for significance was crossed, the analysis became the final analysis.
 An unplanned analysis indicated 3-year overall survival of 80% vs 73%.
 The benefit of enzalutamide was generally consistent across prespecified subgroups, with the potential exception of the small group of patients receiving bone-sparing agents.

-The investigators concluded, “Enzalutamide plus androgen-deprivation therapy resulted in longer median overall survival than placebo plus androgen-deprivation therapy among men with nonmetastatic, castration-resistant prostate cancer and a rapidly rising PSA level.
+The investigators concluded: “Enzalutamide plus androgen-deprivation therapy resulted in longer median overall survival than placebo plus androgen-deprivation therapy among men with nonmetastatic, castration-resistant prostate cancer and a rapidly rising PSA level.
 The risk of death associated with enzalutamide was 27% lower than with placebo.
 Adverse events were consistent with the established safety profile of enzalutamide.”